lucasphilipp1/qualsa.github.io/guide/index.md

 QUALSA is the **Qua**ntitative **L**ife **S**ciences **A**ssociation.
 We are a team of six
 dedicated QLS students aiming to provide you a well-rounded social and academic experience during your time at McGill.
 We organize regular social events and provide platforms for student to share and discuss various research topics in peer-review sessions.
-We also represent the QLS student body at the Post-Graduate Student Society (PGSS, QUALSA’s parent organization) councils and during meetings with the administration.
+Furthermore, we also represent the QLS student body at the Post-Graduate Student Society (PGSS, QUALSA’s parent organization) councils and during meetings with the administration.
 Together with the QLS administration, QUALSA also helps organize the Annual QLS Research Day.
 QUALSA’s council positions include:

 * President
 * Chair Secretariat